Venkatnagaram/mentor-apis-working/AVAILABILITY_API.md

 **GET** `/api/availability/slots/:userId`

-Generate available time slots for a specific user based on their availability schedules and existing bookings.
+Generate available time slots for a specific user (typically a mentor) based on their availability schedules and existing bookings.

+**Important**: This endpoint is typically used by mentees to check their connected mentor's availability before booking a meeting.

 #### Path Parameters

-- `userId` (required): MongoDB ObjectId of the mentor
+- `userId` (required): MongoDB ObjectId of the **mentor** whose availability you want to check.
+Mentees should use the `mentor_id._id` from their connections list.

 #### Query Parameters